friflo/ECS-wiki/examples/Optimization.md

 **Optimization**
 Minimize structural changes when creating entities.

-Entities can be created with multiple components and tags in a single step.<br/>
+Entities can be created with multiple components and tags in a single step.
-This can be done by one of the [CreateEntity<T1, ... , Tn>](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/EntityStoreExtensions.md) overloads
+This can be done by one of the EntityStoreExtensions [CreateEntity<T1, ... , Tn>](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/EntityStoreExtensions.md) overloads

 ```csharp
 public static void CreateEntityOperation()